SAP-samples/teched2022-AD262/exercises/ex1/README.md

 ```
 LCAPXXX
 ```
-Where XXX the user number that was assigned to you.
+Where XXX is the user number that was assigned to you.
 Please make sure that you got a user number assigned by the speakers / moderators, don't make up your own number to avoid clashes with the deployments of others.
 So if your user number is for example **008** your project name is **LCAP008**

 You can provide any descriptive text if you want.
 Confirm with a click on **Create**.